stellar/js-stellar-sdk/README.md

   ```

 ## Usage
-For information on how to use js-stellar-sdk, take a look at the [docs folder](./docs).
+For information on how to use js-stellar-sdk, take a look at the [Developers site](https://www.stellar.org/developers/js-stellar-sdk/learn/index.html).

 There is also API Documentation [here](https://github.com/stellar/horizon/blob/master/docs/Readme.md).